 Most types of exercise are fine even if you are overweight.
 Being active during your pregnancy is safe and healthy for you and your baby.

-It should be fine to continue with your usual class as long as you tell your teacher about your pregnancy.
+It should be fine to continue with your usual yoga class during pregnancy, as long as you tell your yoga teacher and they are qualified to instruct pregnant women.

 As long as you feel comfortable and you have no medical issues in pregnancy, you can carry on exercising right up until your baby is born.